-Anxiety Management – Relaxing Your Mind and Body
+Relaxing Your Mind and Body

-There are many treatment options available to help manage anxiety and panic disorders.
+There are many treatment options available to help with anxiety management and panic disorders.
 However, one of the best ways to overcome anxiety is by undertaking various relaxation techniques.
 Daily use of relaxation techniques can help you to reduce your stress levels and anxiety.
-Use of relaxation techniques for anxiety can help people prevent panic attacks and reduce other symptoms related to anxiety as well.
+The use of relaxation techniques for anxiety can help people prevent panic attacks and reduce other symptoms related to anxiety as well.
 One can use these techniques during feelings of stress and anxiety or as a daily regimen to prevent them from occurring frequently and keep the body calm and stress-free during the day.
 Initially, you can try out multiple relaxation techniques to figure out what suits you the best.

-Deep breathing is one relaxation technique commonly used to control anxiety attacks.
+Feeling anxious?
+Try Deep breathing, it is one relaxation technique commonly used to control anxiety attacks.
 Unlike other popular relaxation techniques, you don’t require much time or skills to learn deep breathing exercises.
 It is an extremely simple and effective relaxation technique that can be used anywhere.
 Exercises of deep breathing are most effective when carried out while being seated.
 Your posture should be straight during the exercise.
 You should take deep breaths, by inhaling deeply through the nose and exhale through the mouth.
 The body should be relaxed.
 By counting while inhaling, you can add more depth to each breath.
 As you exhale, breathe out completely.
 Do not rush yourself.
 Make sure all air is released through the diaphragm.
-Deep breathing exercises can also be combined with other relaxation techniques such as meditation, yoga and aromatherapy.
+Deep breathing exercises can also be combined with other relaxation techniques such as meditation, yoga, and aromatherapy.

 Meditation is a great way to relax your body, however, many people do not know the correct way to meditate.
 Different meditation techniques are used to treat different problems.
 There are many exercises and techniques that relax your nervous system and help to reduce stress and anxiety.
 Just like any other treatment, you can try multiple exercises as they work differently on different levels.
 This will enable you to find the right one that suits your style of meditation and gives you the best results.

 Guided meditation is a state of relaxed concentration invoked and directed by another party.
 Simply listen to the guide who will instruct you to relax specific muscles in the body until they are comfortable.
 Once relaxed, the guide will then lead you through mental images and visualizations, often of healing light or specific visualisations Guided meditation can be as short as a few minutes or as long as several hours.
-Either way, the goal is to achieve mental, emotional and physical healing and stress relief.
+Either way, the goal is to achieve mental, emotional, and physical healing and stress relief.

 Hypnotherapy and self-hypnosis

 Hypnotherapy is often compared to meditation since both induce a similar state: thinking and mental processing decrease, while relaxation and focus increase.
 Research shows that hypnosis promotes similar effects in the nervous system, but hypnosis takes you one step further by using this highly suggestible state to reprogram your mind using techniques like guided imagery, positive suggestions, and NLP.
-Self-hypnosis involves inducing a hypnotic state on your own without the aid of a hypnotherapist and with regular practice is one of the most effective ways to create positive change and a relaxed state of mind.
+Self-hypnosis involves inducing a hypnotic state on your own without the aid of a hypnotherapist and regular practice is one of the most effective ways to create positive change and a relaxed state of mind.

 Yoga helps to strengthen your mind and reduces symptoms of stress and anxiety.
 Studies and research have shown that yoga is beneficial in reducing stress for many people suffering from depression.
 One can learn yoga easily at the gym or through a private yoga instructor.
 If you have some practice in yoga, then you can also learn it through videos available online.
 There are different styles of yoga such as power yoga, restorative yoga, etc. Try to select a yoga style which facilitates deep breathing to a great extent.
 Also, it should allow you to maintain slow and steady movements throughout your routine.